Helen Gregory MacGill: Biography

-First married in 1890, her first husband, F.C.
+MacGill first married in 1890; her first husband, F.C.
 "Lee" Flesher, died in 1901 from the consequences of an earlier knife attack from one of the patients at the Mayo Clinic, leaving behind two young boys, Eric (1891) and Freddy (1894).
 She married the lawyer James Henry "Jim" MacGill, a friend from her college days, in 1902.
 With MacGill, she gave birth to two daughters, "Young Helen" (Dr. Helen MacGill Hughes (1903), and Elsie MacGill (1905), a pioneering female aeronautical engineer and aircraft designer.